fishpottcompany/shugaban_anndroid/README.md

-# SHUGABAN - Online Movie and Rentals(Admin and Vendor Portals)
+# SHUGABAN - Online Movie and Rentals (Android Versiob)
 **Rent or Buy Movies, and watch online**

 ## Features